Beeak/Beeak/README.md

 <i>Currently my projects mostly just include school projects</i>

+ - A website for a chosen artist, we chose the Imagine Dragons.
+My role here was to be the project lead / instructor for first classes. - [LINK](https://github.com/LiisaKaju/Projekt2)

  - Portfolio for Kuressaare Ametikool's 100th birthday - [LINK](https://github.com/sander-aleks/KAK100Portfolio)

  - A website meant to help with babies first aid - [LINK](https://github.com/markheinmets/Beeeeeebid)